Radiergummi/yokto/README.md

 # yokto
-minimalist website framework designed for the most basic web apps and sites
+minimalist website framework designed for the most basic web apps and sites.

 ####Current status
 It's alive!
 It's alive!
 The current build runs perfectly well.
+You can see a running instance of yokto here: http://yokto.9dev.de

 ####What yokto *is*
 - quick